davidgoy/reflect/README.md

 Your Reflect site can also pre-generate the mirrored content into static HTML files and serve them, effectively becoming a static site.

+### Why Reflect

+#### Unparalleled security

+Reflect enables the content you create on your WordPress site to be accessible to the public while completely preventing their access to the site itself.

+This means you can utilise WordPress as a pure backend to create and publish content.
+The content is then made available for public consumption strictly via your Reflect site.

+Your Reflect site contains no database or user accounts.
+It simply mirrors content from your WordPress site.

+Consequently Reflect has a tiny attack surface, not to mention there's also no valuable loot to tempt hackers.

+#### Faster page load

+Your Reflect site can fetch content from your WordPress site dynamically.
+Or it can pre-fetch and pre-generate the content into static files to serve on page request.
+This effectively turns it into a fast loading, static site.

 <span><br><br></span>

 ## REQUIREMENTS